ChainSafe/lodestar/packages/light-client/README.md

 <script src="https://www.unpkg.com/@lodestar/light-client@1.18.0/dist/lightclient.es.min.js" type="module">
 ```

-Then the lightclient package will be exposed to `globalThis`, incase of browser environment that will be `window`.
+Then the lightclient package will be exposed to `globalThis`, in case of browser environment that will be `window`.
 You can access the package as `window.lodestar.lightclient`.
 All named exports will also be available from this interface. e.g. `window.lodestar.lightclient.transport`.

 NOTE: Due to `top-level-await` used in one of dependent library, the package will not be available right after the load.
 You have to use a hack to clear up that await from the event loop.